 Ø government is capable of doing what is necessary to mitigate the spread of infection and not overwhelm our medical system.

-Ø Government can regulate and legislate and implement policies to immediate enforce desired changes in near real time, it also highlights the inefficiencies in government administration, where it took years to make a significant change, and it could in reality be done more effectively in shorter durations.
+Ø Government can regulate and legislate and implement policies to immediately enforce desired changes in near real-time, it also highlights the inefficiencies in government administration, where it took years to make a significant change, and it could, in reality, be done more effectively in shorter durations.

 Ø The rise of culture jamming in the form of political and social activism which, fake adverts and news stories, pastiches of company logos and product labels, computer hacking, etc. and also highlights the ability of the media, governments, and large corporations to control and distort the information that they give to the public in order to promote consumerism, , behavioral change and support for specific agendas.

 Ø Sport although a major contributor to economic and social development, we can do without it at the professional level, and the opportunity to reset professional sport to make it more affordable to the masses is a relevant concern and opportunity.